I consider automated tests the best form of documentation

 Who am I as a person

 Research skills and curiosity allow for fast adaptation to new methodologies, tools, and technologies, but I have no expert-level knowledge in any particular field.
-A consequence of being a full stack with a background in fast-paced Internet media
+I learn when the need arises

 Privately, I love good reportage or sci-fi from 80s, vintage cocktail bars, and switching from one nerdy obsession to another.
 Lately I added gym to the mix.
 Solving hard problems and lifting heavy have some things in common.